 Being in a financial bind doesn't mean you have bad credit.
 If your credit score is still in good shape, you may qualify for a balance transfer credit card that offers a 0% balance transfer promotion for a year or longer.
-When a card offers this no-interest balance transfer, it can dramatically lower your monthly payment and give you the short-term relief you need.
+This no-interest balance transfer can dramatically lower your monthly payment and give you the short-term debt relief you need.

-For example, if you owe $5,000 on a card with a 27% interest rate, your monthly payment is likely around $162 per month — with only about $50 of that going toward the principal balance.
-If you move your balance to a 0% interest card, your payment could be as low as $50 per month.
-What's more, 100% of that payment goes toward the balance.
+For example, you owe $5,000 on a card with a 27% interest rate.
+Your monthly payment is likely around $162 per month — only about $50 is going toward the principal balance.
+If you move your balance to a 0% interest card, your monthly payment could be as low as $50.
+Moreover, 100% of that payment goes toward reducing the balance.

 Debt consolidation loan

 Debt consolidation combines all your credit cards into one lower-interest personal loan.
 Depending on the terms, this loan may dramatically reduce your monthly payments and get you out of debt faster.